AlekVolsk/TCI/README.md

 You can process the content of the material before it is saved by a third party plugin on the `onContentBeforeData` event.

+IMPORTANT: The plugin must be systemic!
+The content plugin works out once for the session and in the end only 1 material will be processed, the rest will be skipped: the resinuate plugin will simply do not start, so the Joomla is arranged.

-The plugin accepts 2 parameters as input:
+The plugin gets 2 params as inputs:

-- `(string) $ context` - the value of `com_plugins.plugin.system.tci` is passed, you should check the context exclusively for this value to know for sure that you are processing the content of the material imported by this plugin;
+- `(string) $context` – the value `com_plugins.plugin.system.tci` to be sent, you should check the context on this value solely and make sure that the article which is importing by this plugin is being processed;
-- `(array) $ data = []` - standard array of the material object, passed *not by reference*.
+- `(array) $data = []` – standard array of article object, not to be send by URL.

-The return value is expected as an array of a material object for these changes to be applied.
+The return value is expected as an array of article object for these changes to be applied either false otherwise.

 An example of implementing an event function: